Jane's new life is destroyed.

 "Oh no, that's all I need on a Saturday night, undressing a pretty young girl."

-I wanted to protest but all I could raise was an undecipherable grumble before falling back into a deep sleep.
+Jane wanted to protest but all she could raise was an undecipherable grumble before falling back into a deep sleep.

-I woke with someone on top of me.
-There was pain between my legs and Ray was forcing rough kisses on me.
-My drunkenness was dissipated by terror.
-I pleaded with him to stop and screamed out for Rose, but he covered my mouth with his hand.
+Jane woke with someone on top of her.
+There was pain between her legs and Ray was forcing rough kisses on her.
+Her drunkenness was dissipated by terror.
+She pleaded with him to stop and screamed out for Rose, but he covered her mouth with his hand.